hampusstrom/ansible-role-headscale/ReadMe.md

 ## Requirements
 This role has no out-of-the-ordinary requirements and should work anywhere that ansible, headscale and systemd runs.

+### GitHub API
+This role makes use of the GitHub API.

+The GitHub API is rate-limited.

+Unauthenticated users are only allowed to make 60 request per hour.

+If you are a developer, you may be hitting this limit easily.

+To workaround this you can retrieve a Personal Access Token from: https://github.com/settings/tokens/new

+Fill in the access token details in the headscale_github_api_* variables.

+`headscale_github_api_username: user`

+`headscale_github_api_password: password`

+`headscale_github_api_auth: true`

 ### Init system(s): **systemd**
 ### Root required: **yes**
 Since we require root, use this role in a playbook that has `become:yes` globally defined or call this role using the `become: yes` keyword.